 The same place when I moved in, I found hundreds of cockroaches inside the microwave.
 I’ve had many crazy experiences, and I’ve also seen and heard many wild adventures of my friends moving to new places.
 There are also good memories; memories of learning and happiness that make me incredibly grateful for all the people in my life here in China.

-I’ve become an expert in moving and creating a new home wherever I go.
-But, I know I have yet to learn and accept the temporary nature of this body-home that I know is rented but live like it’s permanent.
+I’ve become an expert in moving and creating a new home wherever I go but I know I’ve yet to learn and accept the temporary nature of this body-home that I know is rented but live like it’s permanent.
 One day the time will come to move on.
-Everyday all I can do is pray and hope and make an effort to tap into that real permanence cause what else is there that stays when everything and everyone moves?
+All I can do is pray and hope and make an effort to tap into that real permanence because in the end what stays when everything and everyone moves?

 ਚਲਾ ਚਲਾ ਜੇ ਕਰੀ ਜਾਣਾ ਚਲਣਹਾਰੁ ॥– Rāg Siri Rāg, Guru Nanak Sahib, SGGS, Ang 64.

 ਜੋ ਆਇਆ ਸੋ ਚਲਸੀ ਅਮਰੁ ਸੁ ਗੁਰੁ ਕਰਤਾਰੁ ॥

 ਭੀ ਸਚਾ ਸਾਲਾਹਣਾ ਸਾਚੈ ਥਾਨਿ ਪਿਆਰੁ ॥੨॥